Tipping In Greece: How To Tip In Greece

 As with many other countries, if you opt to use a card to pay at a restaurant, bar, coffee shop, business, or any other service industry location, you often have the opportunity to pay a gratuity that you can select on the screen.

-While convenient, it’s also important to note that tipping in this way may not end up in the pocket of the server or service provider.
-It is often better to leave cash with the individual so you know they receive credit for their hard work.
+While convenient, it’s also important to note that tipping in this way may not end up in the pocket of the service worker, but instead, it’ll end up in the bank account of the service providers.

-Tipping At Tavernas In Greece
+Tipping At Greek Tavernas

 You are bound to end up at a taverna on your Greek holiday!
-If the meal is great (along with the service), leaving a small tip is typical.
-Most locals leave a few Euros as there is no set percentage.
-For example, if your bill is 27 euros, round it up to 30 euros.
+If the meal is tasty, and the wait staff provides you with exceptional service, leaving a tip is typical.
+Most locals leave a couple of euros as there is no set percentage.

-NOTE: At tavernas, your menu may mention a service or cover charge different from the tip.
-This is the fee for the bread basket, olive oil for dipping, small snacks, and water that a server may offer you.
 If you don’t accept the items, the fee will not be added to your bill, but if you do, your account will show a ΚΟΥΒΕΡ charge, which is the word “cover” in Greek.
-This fee is often relatively small – about 1 to 1.5 Euros at most.
+This fee is often relatively small – about 1 to 1.5 euros at most.

 If you’re dining in a nicer restaurant, you should check the bill before deciding whether to tip or not.
 This is because a fee or tip may already have been applied, which can be anything between 5-15% of the bill.
 This amount is in place of a tip, so you don’t have to tip more if you see a service charge or fee.